michaldivis/ocean/README.md

   - Microsoft.EntityFrameworkCore
   - Npgsql.EntityFrameworkCore.PostgreSQL

-### MobileApp (Xamarin.Forms)
+## MobileApp (Xamarin.Forms)
-An example mobile app that will use SQLite as it's database.
+An example mobile app that will use SQLite as the database.
 This will be referencing the Data and Logic projects.
-#### Dependencies
+### Dependencies
 - Projects
   - Data
   - Logic